newky2k/System.Mvvm/DSoft.System.Mvvm.SourceGenerators/readme.md

 ## Functionality
 - MVVMViewModelAttribute
   - Class attribute for converting class to a `ViewModel` and enabling notificaiton of ICommand CanExecute notifications
+- Built as a .NET Standard 2.0 analyzer (required for source generators)

 # MVVMViewModelAttribute